Kevin Gates: 2015–2016: Success with "I Don't Get Tired" and Islah

 With the release of his 13th mixtape, Luca Brasi 2, Gates earned his third Billboard 200 listing in a row.
 The mixtape peaked at number 38.
-The mixtape featured the single "I Don't Get Tired" which became Gates' first song to make the US Billboard Hot 100 and his first song to be certified Gold.
+The mixtape featured the single "I Don't Get Tired" which became Gates' first song to make the U.S. Billboard Hot 100 and his first song to be certified Gold.
 In February and March 2015, Gates embarked on the I Don't Get Tired Tour throughout much of the South.

 In May 2015, Gates released another mixtape, Murder for Hire, which was said to be the third installment in the Luca Brasi series.

 In July 2015, he released the song "Kno One", which would become the first single from his debut studio album, Islah.

 In late August 2015, Gates was the subject of some controversy after a video surfaced of him allegedly kicking a female fan in the chest at a show in Lakeland, Florida.
 Gates responded to the allegations shortly thereafter in the form of a song called "The Truth," noting (among other things) that the fan had been tugging on his shorts.
 Later in October 2015, Gates announced the title and release date of his debut studio album, Islah, which means "to make better" in Arabic and is also the name of his firstborn daughter.
 The album was originally slated for release on December 11, 2015.
 The album would eventually be pushed back to January 29, 2016.
 It featured a total of four singles: "Kno One", "Time for That", "Really Really" and "2 Phones".
 Both "Really Really" and "2 Phones" received commercial success.
 The album sold 112,000 copies in the first week of its release and it also peaked at number two on the Billboard 200 chart.
 The album had almost no guest appearances with the exception of Trey Songz, Ty Dolla Sign, and Jamie Foxx who are all featured on the bonus track, "Jam".
 Islah received largely positive reviews with Inverse calling it the "Best Album of 2016 So Far".
 Pitchfork noted that it was "by far the best single release of his career."